dotnet/csharpstandard/standard/lexical-structure.md

     ;
 ```

-Five basic elements make up the lexical structure of a C# source file: Line terminators ([§7.3.2](lexical-structure.md#732-line-terminators)), white space ([§7.3.4](lexical-structure.md#734-white-space)), comments ([§7.3.3](lexical-structure.md#733-comments)), tokens ([§7.4](lexical-structure.md#74-tokens)), and pre-processing directives ([§7.5](lexical-structure.md#75-pre-processing-directives)).
+Five basic elements make up the lexical structure of a C# compilation unit: Line terminators ([§7.3.2](lexical-structure.md#732-line-terminators)), white space ([§7.3.4](lexical-structure.md#734-white-space)), comments ([§7.3.3](lexical-structure.md#733-comments)), tokens ([§7.4](lexical-structure.md#74-tokens)), and pre-processing directives ([§7.5](lexical-structure.md#75-pre-processing-directives)).
 Of these basic elements, only tokens are significant in the syntactic grammar of a C# program ([§7.2.4](lexical-structure.md#724-syntactic-grammar)), except in the case of a `>` token being combined with another token to form a single operator ([§7.4.6](lexical-structure.md#746-operators-and-punctuators)).

-The lexical processing of a C# source file consists of reducing the file into a sequence of tokens that becomes the input to the syntactic analysis.
-Line terminators, white space, and comments can serve to separate tokens, and pre-processing directives can cause sections of the source file to be skipped, but otherwise these lexical elements have no impact on the syntactic structure of a C# program.
+The lexical processing of a C# compilation unit consists of reducing the file into a sequence of tokens that becomes the input to the syntactic analysis.
+Line terminators, white space, and comments can serve to separate tokens, and pre-processing directives can cause sections of the compilation unit to be skipped, but otherwise these lexical elements have no impact on the syntactic structure of a C# program.

 When several lexical grammar productions match a sequence of characters in a source file, the lexical processing always forms the longest possible lexical element.